 Internship start and end dates can vary slightly, with advanced notification, depending on the accepted intern's schedule.
 Internships are unpaid, volunteer positions.

-The Public Diplomacy Intern will be supervised by the Program Manager for Procurement and Services.
-The intern works closely with a cross-section of staff teams, and may be working on multiple tasks/projects simultaneously.
+The Public Diplomacy intern works closely with a cross-section of staff teams, and may be working on multiple tasks/projects simultaneously.
 Tasks may include, but are not limited to: research, writing, editing, monitoring social media, updating various databases and reviewing articles related to citizen diplomacy, public diplomacy, nonprofit leadership and international education and exchange.
 During the course of the semester, the Public Diplomacy intern may be offered the opportunity to provide support to Global Ties U.S. exchange programs, which falls outside of the regular internship scope of work.

 The ideal candidate possesses a demonstrated interest in the field of citizen diplomacy, public diplomacy, nonprofit leadership, global engagement, or international education and exchange.